-Starting over seems to be attached to the places where one feels that the failure is so great that one is better off moving.
+Starting over seems like such a fun way to escape a failure that is so great that one is better off moving.
 House.
 Job.
 City.
 Relationship.
 Career and even Country.
 (I’ve tried the job and country thing a couple of times.
 It’s expensive, in more ways than one!)

-I often imagine my life as if everyday was a part of the tapestry that flows out behind me as I wander from birth to death.
-In some places it’s clear that something has been repaired.
+I sometimes imagine my life like a tapestry that flows out behind me in a long train as I wander from birth to death.
+It’s evident in some places that the weaving was weak.
 The quality of the repair is what says it all.

-I have to say that while I really enjoy personal growth and the insights that it brings, I haven’t always been good at the moving forward.
-I’ve managed to stay stuck in situations, looking for the way to make it OK for everyone else.
-While forgetting about what is OK for me.
+I have to say that while I enjoy personal growth and the insights that it brings, I haven’t always been good at the moving forward.
+I’ve managed to stay stuck in situations, looking for the way to make it OK for everyone else, while forgetting about what is OK for me.

 So now my mantra for personal leadership is: Step Up.
 Fess Up.
 Clean Up.
 Move On.